 Human Heart – Functions, Circulation, Diagram

-The heart is a muscular fist-sized organ that is situated in the front of the chest to pump blood throughout the body.
-The heart is divided into four major portions (chambers) that are driven by electrical impulses.
-The heart’s function is controlled by the brain and neurological system.
+The human heart is a muscular fist-sized organ that is situated in the front of the chest to pump blood throughout the body.
+The human heart is divided into four major portions (chambers) that are driven by electrical impulses.
+Its function is controlled by the brain and the neurological system.

 The human heart is one of the most important organs in charge of keeping life going.
 It is a four-chambered muscular organ.
-The human heart is one of the most strong and hardworking muscles in the human body, working continuously throughout a person’s life.
+The human heart is one of the strongest and most hardworking muscles in the human body, working continuously throughout a person’s life.

 Aside from humans, most other animals have a heart that circulates blood throughout their bodies.
-Even invertebrates, such as grasshoppers, have a pumping organ similar to the human heart, though it does not operate in the same manner.
+Even invertebrates, such as grasshoppers, have a pumping organ like the human heart, though it does not operate in the same manner.

 Structure of the Human Heart

 The human heart is positioned in the thoracic cavity between the lungs, somewhat to the left of the sternum (breastbone).
-The human heart is around the size of a fist and is split into four chambers, two ventricles, and two atria.
+It is around the size of a fist and is split into four chambers, two ventricles, and two atria.
 The ventricles are the blood-pumping chambers, whereas the atrium is the blood-receiving chamber.
 The right atrium and ventricle comprise the “right heart,” whereas the left atrium and ventricle comprise the “left heart.”
 The heart anatomy also houses the largest artery in the body, the aorta.
+The chambers of the heart are driven by electrical impulses.

 Heart Chambers